alterNERDtive/EDDiscovery-wiki/Setting-up-Continuous-Integration.md

 * Select `Public repositories only` and click `Authorize GitHub`
 * Review the permissions and click `Authorize application`
 * Under the appropriate organisation or your username, mouse over the project (`EDDiscovery`) and click `+ Add`
-* AppVeyor should now automatically build every new commit or pull request, and save a portable version of the build as an artifact.
+* AppVeyor should now automatically build any new pull requests or pushes, and save a portable version of the build as an artifact.

 ## Getting AppVeyor build badge